vargo-james/quick-test/README.md

-# Easy Test
+# Quick Tests

 This is a simple, lightweight test framework for C++ programs.
+It is called quick because you can start using it in about five minutes.
 I made it for myself because I do not like writing tests and I do not like reading documentation.
 So the use of any other test framework has two strikes against it right away.
 I made this as easy as possible to use because I knew that if I ever forgot how to use it, then I would probably never use it again.
-To that end, I made this is a header only library.
+To that end, I made this a header only library.
 There are no methods with more than a few lines of code, so I have simply inlined every one.

-I think the interface has an easy learning curve, and I sincerely hope that you agree because that was the whole point.
+I think the interface has an easy learning curve, and I sincerely hope that you agree.
 Of course that implies a certain lack of flexibility/functionality.
 But for my needs, and maybe yours, all that is necessary is to run a series of test functions and then get a report listing any errors that were found.
+If you need more than that, or if you already know and love a "real test framework", then you don't need this one.

 ## Features